clrobert/alpha_beta_pruning/README.md

     8: 0
 }

-The minimax decision function should return 7.
+The minimax decision function should return location 7.

 ## Requirements, first goal